Graph Learning Should Move Beyond Restrictive Views of Spectral and Message-Passing GNNs: Background

 Like MPNNs, spectral GNNs are built as a composition of layers, where each layer consists of a (linear) graph filter followed by a pointwise nonlinearity.
 A widely used class of such spectral layers is given by \emph{functional-calculus filters}, which apply a learnable function to the spectrum of $\vec{S}$.

 Let $\rho$ be a pointwise nonlinearity, and let $H_t \colon \Rb \to \Rb^{d_{t+1} \times d_t}$ be a learnable function at layer $t$.
-We refer to $H_t$ as a \emph{frequency response}, noting that this definition extends the classical notion, which typically assumes frequency responses are scalar-valued.
-This extended formulation includes architectures based on filter banks (e.g., \citep{Wang+2024a}) and naturally accommodates multidimensional node features.
+We refer to $H_t$ as a \emph{frequency response}.
+This formulation for frequency response includes architectures based on filter banks (e.g., \citep{Wang+2024a}) and naturally accommodates multidimensional node features.

 For a predefined number of layers $L\in\Nb$, a spectral GNN layer takes the form: